Peter Jackson: Splatter phase

-Jackson's first feature was Bad Taste, a haphazard fashion splatter comedy which took years to make, it included many of Jackson's friends acting and working on it for free.
-Shooting was normally done in the weekends since Jackson was then working full-time.
+Jackson's first feature was Bad Taste, a haphazard fashion splatter comedy which took years to make.
+It included many of Jackson's friends acting and working on it for free.
+Shooting was normally done on weekends since Jackson was then working full-time.
 Bad Taste is about aliens that come to earth with the intention of turning humans into food.
 Jackson had two acting roles including a famous scene in which he fights himself on top of a cliff.
 The film was finally completed thanks to a late injection of finance from the New Zealand Film Commission, after Jim Booth, the body's executive director, became convinced of Jackson's talent (Booth later left the commission to become Jackson's producer).
 Bad Taste debuted at the Cannes Film Festival in May 1987.

 Around this time, Jackson began working on writing a number of film scripts, in varied collaborative groupings with playwright Stephen Sinclair, writer Fran Walsh and writer/actor Danny Mulheron.
 Walsh would later become his life partner.
 Some of the scripts from this period, including a sequel to A Nightmare on Elm Street, have never been made into movies; the proposed zombie film Braindead underwent extensive rewrites.

 Jackson's next film to see release was Meet the Feebles (1989), co-written with Sinclair, Walsh and Mulheron.
 Begun on a very low budget, Meet the Feebles went weeks over schedule.
 Jackson stated of his second feature-length film, "It's got a quality of humour that alienates a lot of people.
 It's very black, very satirical, very savage."